nikhil27gargeya/nikhil27gargeya.github.io/Backend.md

 URN (Uniform Resource Name): identifies a resource by name rather than by location (ie. urn:isbn:9780140328721)

 API design:
+An API is set of definitions and protocols that enables software components to communicate

 Why have APIs:
 To enable developers to avoid rebuilding application features that already exist (https://www.cloudflare.com/learning/security/api/what-is-api-endpoint/)